Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/overview-office-deployment-tool.md

  `<Updates Enabled="TRUE" UpdatePath="\\server\updates" />`

-This article does not cover all the issues related to managing updates for Office in your organization.
+This article doesn't cover all the issues related to managing updates for Office in your organization.
 For more information on that scenario, including using Group Policy, see [Choose how to manage updates to Microsoft 365 Apps](../updates/choose-how-manage-updates-microsoft-365-apps.md).

 <a name="BKMK_excludeorremove"> </a>